Why does Good Cheer need volunteers?

 We ask all our volunteers to be of “good cheer”, providing an atmosphere of dignity and respect for everyone in a non-judgmental fashion.

-In the food bank, volunteers can choose from a variety of activities to become involved with, including:
+In the Food Bank, volunteers can choose from a variety of activities, including:

-- Stock shelves in the shopping area and storage areas
+- Stock shelves in the shopping and storage areas

 - Check-in food bank clients using a database